test-editor/test-editor-backend/README.md

 # Development

-In order to allow building with non published, locally built artifacts, gradle can be executed with the `-I` option.
+In order to allow building with non-published, locally built artifacts, gradle can be executed with the `-I` option.

 E.g. building and running the backend services with a snapshot version of the test editor language (built locally and installed into maven local) and with a yet unpublished xtext-dropwizard version (built locally and installed into maven local) the following needs to be set up:
 1. `init.gradle` with the following content: